peterjmarko/llm-narrative-framework/docs/DOCUMENTATION.md

 # A Framework for Testing Complex Narrative Systems

-This project provides a fully automated, resilient, and reproducible framework for conducting large-scale LLM experiments with complex narrative systems.
+This document is the **Framework Manual** for the project.
+It provides a comprehensive technical guide to the fully automated, resilient, and reproducible framework designed for conducting large-scale LLM experiments with complex narrative systems.
 It offers an end-to-end pipeline that manages the entire experimental lifecycle, from data preparation and query generation to LLM interaction, response parsing, hierarchical data aggregation, and final statistical analysis.

-While the framework is modular and adaptable, its primary application here is to test an LLM's ability to solve a complex "who's who" personality matching task.
-It is ideal for researchers investigating LLM capabilities and developers who need a robust system for managing and analyzing automated experiments.
+This manual is intended for developers, contributors, and researchers who wish to understand the system's architecture or use the framework for **conceptual replication and new research**.

 ## Research Question
 At its core, this project investigates whether a Large Language Model (LLM) can solve a complex matching task: given a set of sanitized, narrative personality descriptions (derived from birth data) and a corresponding set of general biographical profiles, can the LLM correctly pair them at a rate significantly greater than chance?